Symick/myFifaCareer/README.md

 ## Julian if you read this be proud of what you became, make this project something beautiful.
 this project tracks the stats of your fifa players
+## Even in intellij git works with your github repo
 ### ps you know how git works